DebalGhosh100/blocks/examples/04-ssh-remote-execution/README.md

 ## Variable Interpolation with SSH

-Combine variable interpolation with SSH for powerful workflows:
+Combine variable interpolation with SSH for powerful workflows using the `run-remotely` syntax:

 **storage/machines.yaml:**
 ```yaml